 Can You Be an Endurance Athlete and Follow a Low-Carbohydrate Diet?

-Low carbohydrate diets can work by keeping your body in nutritional ketosis with a high fat diet.
-If you are interested in following this track, I would high recommend reading the book The Art and Science of Low Carbohydrate Performance
+Low carbohydrate diets can work by keeping your body in nutritional ketosis with a high-fat diet.
+If you are interested in following this track, I would highly recommend reading the book The Art and Science of Low Carbohydrate Performance

 Bonus Mushrooms, Herbs and Spices

 There are numerous benefits to mushrooms like oyster, maitake, shiitake, crimini, lion’s mane, white mushrooms, crimini and portobello, and should be included as often as possible.
 Herbs and spices have been found repeatedly in studies to provide protection against inflammation including ginger, fennel, anise, cumin, caraway, and cardamom.